kim-sanghoon/modify-mashup/README.md

-# Editing an IoT Mashup Through Conversational Channel
+# A Conversational Approach for Modifying Service Mashups in IoT Environments

-This repository contains the back-end implementation of conversational mashup editing agent.
+This repository contains the back-end implementation of CoMMA, a conversational mashup modification agent.

 ### Preparing for the installation
 The implementation has been tested on Python 3.5.